Hailey Bieber: Personal life

-Baldwin's first career aspiration was to become a professional classical ballet dancer, but her training ended due to a foot injury.
-She performed for the Miami City Ballet before her injury.
+Bieber's first career aspiration was to become a professional classical ballet dancer, but her training ended due to a foot injury.
+In addition to English, Bieber speaks some Portuguese as the maternal side of her family is Brazilian.

-Baldwin was linked to Shawn Mendes in 2018, with the two making their first public appearance together that May at the Met Gala.
-Baldwin and Justin Bieber had briefly dated from December 2015 to January 2016, before splitting, then reconciled in June 2018.
+Hailey and Justin Bieber briefly dated from December 2015 to January 2016 before splitting, then reconciled in June 2018.
 The couple got engaged in July 2018, and confirmed in November 2018 that they were married.

-She resides in Cambridge, Ontario.
 The Biebers held a second wedding ceremony in South Carolina on September 30, 2019.
+On May 9, 2024, it was announced that Hailey was pregnant with the couple's first child.
+They announced the birth of their son on August 23, 2024.
+As of 2024, Bieber primarily resides with her husband in La Quinta, California, having previously lived in their lakefront property in Cambridge, Ontario in Canada.

-Bieber was raised as an Evangelical Christian and attends Churchome, the same church attended by her husband.
+Bieber was raised as an evangelical Christian and attends Churchome, the same nondenominational church attended by her husband.

 On World Mental Health Day 2020, she endorsed Joe Biden for the United States presidential election.
 She had initially endorsed Senator Bernie Sanders for the Democratic nomination during the party's primaries in 2020.

-In addition to English, Bieber speaks some Portuguese as her maternal side of the family is Brazilian.

-Bieber is pro-choice.
+Bieber supports abortion rights, describing the overturning of Roe v.
+Wade as 'an extreme loss and disappointment.
+This is really really scary.'
 In May 2022, Bieber appeared alongside almost 160 other celebrities in a "Bans Off Our Bodies" full-page advertisement in the New York Times advocating for reproductive rights.
-Amidst the overturning Roe v.
-Wade the next month, she stated "what an extreme loss and disappointment.
-This is really really scary."

 Health

-On March 12, 2022, Bieber was hospitalized with stroke-like symptoms.
-She was discharged the following day.
-In a 12-minute video she posted on her YouTube channel, she revealed she had suffered from a transient ischemic attack, caused by a patent foramen ovale and had surgery to remove said heart defect.

-In November 2022, she stated that she had an ovarian cyst "the size of an apple" on her ovary and she had had such cysts "a few times".
+Bieber was hospitalized with stroke-like symptoms on March 10, 2022, and was discharged the following day.
+In a 12-minute video she posted on her YouTube channel, she revealed she had suffered from a transient ischemic attack, caused by a patent foramen ovale and had surgery to repair the heart defect.
+Bieber stated that she had an ovarian cyst "the size of an apple" on her ovary and she had had such cysts "a few times" in November 2022.
+On April 20, 2023, Bieber issued a statement about her mental health in which she revealed that she had been "fragile" since the beginning of the year after dealing with online rumors of an alleged feud between her and pop-singer Selena Gomez sparked controversy over social media.